prurigro/intelligent-snake/README.md

 * `make windows`: Build Intelligent Snake for Windows and copy required files to ./windows-bin/
 * `make clean`: Remove build directories

+**Note**: The Makefile assumes mingw32 is installed to /usr/x86_64-w64-mingw32/, and you should edit MINGW and MINGWPATH if your system installs it elsewhere.

 ## Commands ##

 Usage: `./isnake [options]`